NishantBansal2003/go-continuous-fuzz/docs/USAGE.md

 Note: The updated corpus will be uploaded to the S3 bucket only if the fuzzing cycle completes successfully without any errors or user interruptions.

+**Coverage Reports**

+Coverage reports are stored in the specified AWS S3 bucket.
+This bucket can be configured to serve as a static website for viewing the reports.
+The entry point for the reports is the `index.html` file.
+Users should ensure that the appropriate settings are enabled in the S3 bucket to allow static website hosting.

+The file structure of the coverage reports is as follows:

+* `index.html`: The master report page containing links to individual package/target reports.
+* `state.json`: A JSON file containing all previously registered package/target pairs.
+* `targets/`: A directory containing:

+  * A separate `.html` file for each package/target coverage report.
+  * A `.json` history file tracking daily coverage changes for each package/target.
+  * Subdirectories structured as `pkg/fuzzTarget/` containing daily HTML coverage reports (e.g., `2025-07-12.html`) generated via `go tool cover`.

 ## How It Works

 1. **Configuration:**